Article

 This change may enable staff to manage their pension tax position by choosing to claim their pension and remain in work, rather than opting out of the NHS Pension Scheme or leaving the NHS.

-• The 16-hour rule places a limit on the amount of hours an employee can work per week in their first month after returning to work from retirement.
-The rule is currently suspended on a temporary basis and will be permanently removed from 1 April 2023.
+• The 16-hour rule placed a limit on the amount of hours an employee can work per week in their first month after returning to work from retirement.
+The rule was previously suspended on a temporary basis and was permanently removed from 1 April 2023.

-• DHSC will change the date on which NHS Pension Scheme benefits are increased with inflation from 1 April to 6 April with effect from the 2022/23 tax year.
+• From the 2022/23 tax year, the date on which NHS Pension Scheme benefits are increased with inflation is 6 April.
+Previously, it was 1 April.

 This change aligns the rates of inflation used in annual allowance calculations with the revaluation of scheme benefits and ensures that the annual allowance calculations only measure pension growth that occurs above the rate of inflation.